raphw/jenesis/README.md

 is no hard dependency on Maven concepts.
 Maven is supported via `MavenRepository`/`MavenPomResolver`, but other repositories and resolvers can be plugged in.

+Version pinning is a uniform first-class concept across both dependency systems: a sibling `versions.properties` file ships alongside `requires.properties` and acts as a BOM-style pin map.
+For Maven projects it is populated from the local POM's `<dependencyManagement>` section; for JPMS modules it is populated from `@requires <module> <version>` Javadoc tags on the module declaration.
+The same map flows through the `Resolver` SPI so a pin written once applies to declared dependencies *and* to transitives reached through resolution.
+After packaging, a dedicated `Versions` step embeds the resolved versions into the produced `module-info.class` via the JDK's `java.lang.classfile` API, so the jar that leaves the build path carries the versions that were used to assemble its module path.

 For IDE support, a `pom.xml` is kept alongside so the project opens, builds and debugs in any Maven-aware IDE.

 Architecture